mikejohnson51/AHGestimation/paper/paper.md

 ### Software

-Estimating AHG's has predominately occurred on a location-by-location basis with site specific knowledge guiding the data used and the validation of the outputs.
-As efforts seek to extend to coverage of hydrologic models and flood inundation mapping (FIM), the ability to estimate these relations from disparate and often noisy datasets is increasingly important.
+AHG estimates have predominately occurred on a location-by-location basis with site specific knowledge guiding the data used and the validation of the outputs.
+As interest in large scale model applications increases, the need to estimate these relations from disparate and often noisy datasets is increasingly important.

 `AHGestimation` is an R package [@r-project] providing three capabilities:

 1. Tools to estimate single and full system AHG relations using a robust estimation techniques that enforces flow continuity and minimizes total system error (`ahg_estimate`).
-This is accomplished by introducing a hybrid approach that supplements the traditional Ordinary Least Squares approach, with a  Nonlinear Least Square regression, Evolutionary algorithm (NSGA-2; [@mco]), and ensemble modeling approach.
+This is accomplished by introducing a hybrid approach that supplements the traditional OLS approach, with a  Nonlinear Least Square (NLS) regression, Evolutionary algorithm (NSGA-2; @mco), and ensemble modeling approach.

 2. Methods to filter outliers based on time (`date_filter`), mass conservation (`qva_filter`), and statistical detection (`mad_filter`, `nls_filter`).